kithminrw/kithminrw/README.md

 ### Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> I'm [Kithmin](https://www.kithminrw.com/)

 I'm a Masters Student (MASc) in Electrical and Computer Engineering (ECE) at The University of British Columbia.
 I studied Biomedical Engineering as an Undergrad.
-I like to work on interesting projects in the areas of ASIC Design, Silicon Photonics adn PIC Design, Electronics, Robotics, Integrated Sensing, Wearable Devices, and Machine Learning Tools for Hardware Design Automation (EDA/EPDA) and Simulation.
+I like to work on interesting projects in the areas of ASIC Design, Silicon Photonics and PIC Design, Electronics, Robotics, Integrated Sensing, Wearable Devices, and Machine Learning Tools for Hardware Design Automation (EDA/EPDA) and Simulation.

 - 🔭 I’m currently working on designing sensors on Silicon Photonics Chips and Microfluidic Control Systems.
 - 📫 How to reach me: kithminrw@gmail.com
-- 👯 I’m looking to collaborate on projects in the intersection of Machine Learning, Biomedical Engineering and PIC/ASIC Hardware Design Automation.
-I have collaborated on [gdsfactory](https://gdsfactory.github.io/gdsfactory/) during an internship and collaborated on projects for [SiEPIC](https://github.com/SiEPIC) during my Masters.
+- 👯 I’m looking to collaborate on projects at the intersection of Machine Learning, Biomedical Engineering, and PIC/ASIC Hardware Design Automation.
+I have collaborated on [gdsfactory](https://gdsfactory.github.io/gdsfactory/) during an internship and collaborated on projects for [SiEPIC](https://github.com/SiEPIC) during my Master's.
 - ⚡ Fun fact: I find myself being more drawn to software+AI than to hardware as I grow older.
 But I want to continue doing open-source hardware and DIY projects :)

 #### Languages and Tools: